My Immortal (fan fiction): Authorship

-A series of videos were uploaded to a YouTube account named "xXblo0dyxkissxX" in 2008 and 2009 in which two teenagers calling themselves Tara and Raven made fun of goth subculture.
+In 2008 and 2009, a series of videos were uploaded to a YouTube account named "xXblo0dyxkissxX" in which two teenagers calling themselves Tara and Raven made fun of goth subculture.
 The overlap with the culture and style of My Immortal have led to speculation that they were the fan fiction's Tara and Raven.
-They were found and interviewed for the On the Media blog in 2014, but they stated they were not the authors and one stated she did not know about My Immortal until after uploading the videos.
+They were found and interviewed for a 2014 On the Media blog and claimed they were not the authors and that their real names were Sarah (Raven) and Rachel (Tara), with Rachel claiming she did not know about My Immortal until after uploading the videos.
+They state that in their videos they were making fun of their goth phase and that they chose their pseudonyms at random.